-It is also included in museum, corporate and private collections, among them The Museum of Fine Arts Houston, the Harvard/Fogg Art Museums, and Citigroup in NYC.
-Her projects have been exhibited in solo and group shows in New York, Boston, Baltimore, Chicago, Los Angeles, Houston, Louisville, Pittsburgh, Providence, Helsinki, Finland, Landskrona, Sweden and Vladivostok in the Russian Federation.
-Using photography and video, her work addresses issues of personal identity and desire existing within the framework and ideology of social, commercial and/or technological realms.
+It is also included in museum, corporate and private collections, among them the Museum of Fine Arts Houston, the Harvard/Fogg Art Museums in Boston, and Citigroup in NYC.
+Her projects have been exhibited in solo and group shows in New York City, Boston MA, Baltimore MD, Chicago IL, Los Angeles CA, Houston TX, Louisville KY, Philadelphia PA, Pittsburgh PA, and Providence RI, amongst other locations.
+Internationally, Crayhon's work has appeared in exhibitions in Helsinki FI, Athens GR, Budapest HU, Landskrona SE, Rome IT and Vladivostok RF.
+Using photography, video and artist books, her work addresses issues of personal identity and desire existing within the shifting frameworks and ideologies of the structures created by human society, whether political, social, commercial, technological, or physical realms.

 Grants include two Fulbright Scholarships (2018-2011) and the 2010 Aaron Siskind Fellowship in Photography from Rhode Island State Council of the Arts.
 Ms. Crayhon is a Professor of Photography at the College of Art and Design at the University of Massachusetts Dartmouth.